PascalFelixx/bdm-z9-vegetation-diversity/README.md

 Since 2001, the [Swiss Biodiversity Monitoring (BDM)](https://www.biodiversitymonitoring.ch) program has been collecting standardized, high-quality biodiversity data from representative areas across Switzerland.
 This long-term monitoring occurs in five-year intervals and enables the assessment of trends in species diversity and community composition.

 Despite its outstanding data quality and global uniqueness, the BDM dataset remains underutilized in ecological research.
-This project focuses on the **Z9 indicator** — vascular plants and bryophytes — and aims to conduct the first comprehensive analysis of the full dataset.
+This project focuses on the **Z9 indicator** — vascular plants — and aims to conduct the first comprehensive analysis of the full dataset.

 ---